 You might imagine that returning your car a day or two early would be a good thing for your car rental company, but unfortunately you may be dinged for that too.
 Some car rental companies will offer you a prorated refund if you return the vehicle early, but others will charge you an early return fee of $10 - $15 -- or worse.
 You could also have to pay a hefty rate difference, particularly if your shortened rental period means that you no longer qualify for a weekly rate.

 Most major rental car companies allow for unlimited mileage within the same state or country, but it's a good idea to double-check before you reserve a car.
 Many smaller, local companies charge mileage if you exceed a given daily allotment.
 Another caveat: Some "special" rates may not include unlimited mileage, so be sure to read the fine print.

-Some states allow car rental companies to charge extra to recover the costs of licensing their cars, usually between 3 and 8 percent of the cost of the rental.
+Some states allow car rental companies to charge extra to recover the costs of licensing their cars.
 You may not be told about this fee in advance, so make sure to ask.